wix/stylable/_docs/references/mixin-syntax.md

 }
 ```

-Might generate the CSS on the `.submit-button` that will pickup the `data-tooltip` text and display it on hover after 300ms.

 ## Syntax

-With and without params and with multiple mixins
+You can use mixins with parameters, without parameters, and with multiple mixins.

 ```css
 .a{